ad-si/RosettaGit/content/drafts/comments.md

 ## SNUSP

-As with [[Brainf***]] and [[Befunge]], any character that is not part of the language is ignored and can be used as commentary, and you can add comments anywhere the instruction pointer is not expected to traverse.
+As with [[Brainfuck]] and [[Befunge]], any character that is not part of the language is ignored and can be used as commentary, and you can add comments anywhere the instruction pointer is not expected to traverse.
 Reserved characters are:
 * Core: + - &gt; &lt; , . ? ! / \ $ #
 * Modular: @ #
 * Bloated: : ; & %